 At 9 months your child is due their GP check as well as the Plunket check.

-At 15 months and 2 years Plunket does the child check.
+At 2 years Plunket does the child check.

 Between 4-5 years our Practice nurse will do your child’s 4 year old immunisations.
 Plunket now do the B4school check but you are welcome to have a check with your child’s doctor too.